sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-azure-ad-setup.rst

 Step 1: Get Started with Creating an Account
 ------

 #.
-Visit the Azure website and create an account in Azure, if you donot have.
+Visit the Azure website and create an account in Azure, if you do not have.

    .. figure:: ../../../_assets/authentication/azure-ad/azure_signin.PNG
       :alt: sso